Chain O’Lakes State Park

 - Complete blind – A blind with all framework and siding constructed and in readiness for use, including final brushing.

-Waterfowl Blind Construction
+Waterfowl Blind Construction:

 - Blind must be at least 4′ x 8′, but no higher than 12 feet above normal pool level.
 Blinds and boat hides must be sturdy enough to withstand daily usage, and must be maintained in good condition by blind builders throughout the season.